Dominate Your Competitors With a Roadmap to Massive Growth in Traffic, Leads, and Sales

 What is the best way to find out the number of people searching for a specific keyword?

 Tools like Ahrefs and SEMrush can give you an accurate indication of the traffic and ranking difficulty of a particular keyword.
-In my experience, Google Ads Keyword Planner isn’t particularly accurate, so I wouldn’t rely on it when conducting keyword research.
+In our experience, Google Ads Keyword Planner isn’t particularly accurate, so we wouldn’t rely on it when conducting keyword research.

 I need backlinks to my website.
 Should I just buy them?